When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 Drying out of your floorboards and furniture

-This is an excellent investment for your whole house if it has wood floors or furniture made of wood.
+A humidifier is an excellent investment for your home if it has wood floors or furniture made of wood.

 The wood itself is made up of various types of pores.
 These pores are tiny but porous.
 When it gets dry, the pore size shrinks, allowing more air to pass through the material rather than absorbing moisture.

-Hardwood flooring manufacturers typically require this as part of their warranties.
+Hardwood flooring manufacturers typically require humidifiers as part of their warranties.

 Dry air is not only bad for people.
 Wood furniture and floors are also at risk.